seba-96/phi-uploader/README.md

 ## Installation

-First install docker if you don't have it already (https://docs.docker.com/get-docker/) Then, you can install the phi-uploader tool by opening a terminal and running the following commands:
+First install docker if you don't have it already (https://docs.docker.com/get-docker/) Then, you can install (or update, if it is already installed) the phi-uploader tool by opening a terminal and running the following commands:

 ```bash
 # first change the directory where the data is stored